 It’s easy to visualize what your new outdoor BBQ island will look like, what you plan to cook on it, or daydream about the incredible gatherings you’ll have.
-However, there are a few unseen items you’ll want to include, like a natural gas line, electricity, and plumbing.
+However, there are a few unseen items you’ll want to include when building an outdoor kitchen, like a natural gas line, electricity, and plumbing.
 Here’s what you should know.

-When building an outdoor BBQ island, it’s highly recommended to run a natural gas line.
+When building an outdoor DIY BBQ grill BBQ island, it’s highly recommended to run a natural gas line.
 The cost of gas is almost always cheaper than its liquid propane counterpart.
 As a result, you never have to run to the store to get propane tanks refilled or exchanged.

 As an example, if you take 1,000 cubic feet of natural gas you could create roughly 1 million BTU’s of energy.
 The cost to create 1 million BTU’s via natural gas is roughly $12 (based on 2016 data provided by US Energy Information Administration).
 However, this same equivalent of energy would require 11 gallons of propane, or roughly $22.
 Plus you need to factor in drive time to get the tank filled or exchanged, and reinstalled for use.

 To get a gas line installed simply call your local gas line installer (search Google for “gas line installer (your city).”
 You should expect to pay roughly $500 on average for the installation, assuming your house already has gas.

 While planning your outdoor DIY BBQ grill island you’ll need to install electricity, too.
 Many of today’s mid- and high-tier grills use electricity to run their ambient lighting, digital temperature gauges, ignition systems, and rotisseries.
 Plus, running electricity allows for outlets to power everything from cell phone chargers and outdoor speakers to refrigerators and kegerators.